-This document is The Open Group Standard for the ArchiMate 2.0 Specification.
+This document is the ArchiMate 2.1 Specification, an Open Group Standard.

-Issue 2.0 includes a number of corrections, clarifications, and improvements compared to the previous issue, as well as two optional language extensions: the Motivation extension and the Implementation and Migration extension.
+Issue 2.1 is a maintenance update to ArchiMate 2.0, addressing comments raised since the introduction of ArchiMate 2.0 in 2012.
+It retains the major features and structure of ArchiMate 2.0, thereby preserving existing investment in ArchiMate 2.0.
+ArchiMate 2.0 includes a number of corrections, clarifications, and improvements compared to ArchiMate 1.0, as well as two optional language extensions: the Motivation extension and the Implementation and Migration extension.